phase2/frontend-docs/particle/sprint-0.md

 ## Now You're Linting with Power.
 AirBnB Power

 No but seriously, your linter might get mad at you.
-For full instruction, see config\_structure.md.
+For full instruction, see the [Config Structure](architecture/component-structure.md) reference.
 However just be aware by default there are several config files at the root of Particle that govern our code structure.
 See below for the file and associated docs:

 * Babel Config File: [.babelrc](https://babeljs.io/docs/en/)
 * Browserlist: [.browserslistrc](https://github.com/browserslist/browserslist)